David-Byrne/SADD/docs/report/implementation.md

 ## Languages

 The main language used across the entire codebase is Python 3.
 I chose this as it is a general purpose programming language with huge library support.
 It focuses on readability and succinctness.
-It allows you to initially develop snippets of code using the REPL shell and simple scripts, and then easily refactor it into an object orientated and module based system.
-This, combined with the language's high level features, make it very quick to develop in.
+It allows you to initially develop snippets of code using the REPL shell and simple scripts, and then easily refactor it into an object orientated and module-based system.
+This, combined with the language's high-level features, make it very quick to develop in.
 This allowed a rapid iteration of ideas, enabling the codebase to evolve as was needed.

 The secondary language used in the project was JavaScript.
 Given that I wanted to create an interactive, web-based visualisation, it was the obvious choice as it is the only scripting language supported by all major browsers.
 I could have used a language that transpiles to JavaScript, such as TypeScript, but I felt there was very little benefit unless I planned to build a much larger web-app.
-Although JavaScript began its life as a browser based scripting language, it has recently become popular as a server-side programming language as well.
+Although JavaScript began its life as a browser-based scripting language, it has recently become popular as a server-side programming language as well.
 Node.js is a server-side JavaScript runtime built on top of Google Chrome's V8 JavaScript engine.
 This allows developers to use the same language on both front-end and back-end web development, reducing duplication of code and the overhead of context switching.
 This enabled me to use JavaScript rather than Python in situations where it was better suited.

 ## Containerisation